alhajee/ckan/doc/theming/javascript.rst

    :js:func:`~this.sandbox.client.unsubscribe`.

    All modules that subscribe to events should have a ``teardown()`` function that unsubscribes from the event, to prevent memory leaks.
-CKAN calls the ``teardown()`` functions of modules when those modules are removed from the page.
+FMLD calls the ``teardown()`` functions of modules when those modules are removed from the page.
 See :ref:`pubsub unsubscribe best practice`.